landoncrabtree/landonbin/README.md

 ## Server
-The server is written in JavaScript, and uses the NodeJS and the Express framework.
+The server is written in JavaScript, and uses NodeJS and the Express framework.
 It uses MongoDB as a database, and the mongoose library to interact with the database.
 The API endpoint is `/pastes`, and accepts POST requests with the following JSON body:

 ```json
 {